kimtth/autogen-quant-invest-agent/README.md

 ## Overview

-🤑Agent-based stock analysis and investment strategy application using 🎰AutoGen framework, focusing on MSFT stock.
+💸Agent-based stock analysis and investment strategy application using 🎰AutoGen framework, focusing on MSFT stock.

 - Review historical stock performance of Microsoft from the past 10-20 years.
 - Identify patterns and trends.